Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 GameCube Input: Global controller configuration for all GameCube games.

-To be fair, you’re going to be spending most of your time in the Config and Graphics Settings menus.
-Let’s go through those in more detail now.
+You will spend most of your time in the Config and Graphics Settings menus, so let’s go through those in more detail now.

-I’m also going to share the settings I used to get the best performance from Dolphin Emulator on my NVIDIA Shield TV.
+I will also share the settings I used to get the best performance from Dolphin Emulator on my NVIDIA Shield TV.

 Best Dolphin Emulator Settings For The NVIDIA Shield